-- 3.28 All Board members shall accept that authority rests with the Board, and that a Trustee has no individual authority other than that delegated by the Board. - 3.29 Each Trustee shall uphold and not undermine the implementation of the decisions of the Board.
-A proper motion for reconsideration or rescission, if permitted by the Board's By-Laws and Standing Rules, can be brought by a Trustee. - 3.30 A Trustee should be able to explain the rationale for a resolution passed by the Board.
-A Trustee may respectfully state his or her position on a resolution provided it does not in any way undermine the implementation of the resolution. - 3.31 Each Trustee shall comply with Board policies, procedures, By-Laws and Standing Rules.

-3.32 The Chair of the Board is the official spokesperson of the Board.
-No other Trustee shall speak on behalf of the Board or represent themselves as the spokesperson for the Board unless expressly authorized by the Chair of the Board.
-When individual Trustees express their opinions in the media, they must make it clear that they are not speaking on behalf of the Board.
+- 3.27 All Board members shall accept that authority rests with the Board, and that a Trustee has no individual authority other than that delegated by the Board. - 3.28 Each Trustee shall uphold the implementation of any Board resolution after it is passed by the Board.
+A proper motion for reconsideration or rescission, if permitted by the Board's By-Laws and Standing Rules, can be brought by a Trustee. - 3.29 A Trustee should be able to explain the rationale for a resolution passed by the Board.
+A Trustee may respectfully state his or her position on a resolution provided it does not in any way undermine the implementation of the resolution. - 3.30 Each Trustee shall comply with Board policies, procedures, By-Laws and Standing Rules. - 3.31 The Chair of the Board is the spokesperson to the public on behalf of the Board, unless otherwise determined by the Board.
+No other Trustee shall speak on behalf of the Board unless expressly authorized by the Chair of the Board or Board to do so.
+When individual Trustees express their opinions in public, they must make it clear that they are not speaking on behalf of the Board.